In addition to the big ZIP button above, this library can be downloaded from Audiobombs, which seems to be faster from most locations.

 And here's a track using the "weird" mapping as the vaguely mbira-like metallic plunks througout the track.
 Ironface, Cowsynth and our cello are layered together to make the droning strings.

-And a track using Growlybass as a bass - the shifty mapping is used during the verses.
+And a track using Growlybass as a bass - the shifty mapping, and with a heavy sidechain applied.

 Growlybass is a free download and royalty-free for all commercial and non-commercial use with no restrictions, including redistribution of samples in other forms.
 In other words, you can even make a Kontakt or VSTi version if you want.
 But if you do, please keep the GUI good looking.